 Next in my list is Cecilia Bartoli's Giulio Cesare by Handel, designed by Patrice Caurier and Moshe Leiser for Salzburg.
 The opera concerns itself with historical figures from the first century BC.
 Pompey the Great and Julius Caesar were competing consuls of the Roman Republic, and generally appear in Roman army dress.
 It is important to realize that in Handel's time opera characters appeared in clothing of their own period.

 Ptolomy, the Egyptian ruler, and Caesar are battling over oil rights.
 This would work better if there were oil in Egypt.
 Maybe it's supposed to be a different country.
 Never mind.
 In the contemporary world Handel's Giulio Cesare seems to be felt to be a comedy.
 There must be bawdiness, arias sung with bags over heads, fires in oil drums, the star riding a rocket, etc. The cast is spectacularly wonderful, but the production explains nothing.
 Only Sesto and Cornelia add any seriousness to the story.
+This DVD was nominated for a Grammy.

 Could you buy the costumes in a department store?
 You would have to look around for the stripper feathers, but the rest is normal clothing.